acidjunk/acidjunk.github.io/_posts/2016-05-17-5-advantages-of-working-agile.md

 Sprint Review
 Sprint Retrospective

 As you may have noticed, there is no such thing as a detailed project planning, that dictates what should be done on a calendar.
-A, very global, roadmap could exist.
+A, very global, road-map could exist.
 Only sprints are planned, by the team that does the work.
 This has quite an impact on a more traditional way of work were project managers are used to manage the project on a day to day basis.
 Management will get a lot of info from the scrum processes on each sprint end and from meetings with the product owner.
-The team will have all the info they need because they reach a concensus, on a per ticket basis, before a sprint is started in the sprint refinement meetings.
+The team will have all the info they need because they reach a consensus, on a per ticket basis, before a sprint is started in the sprint refinement meetings.
 They will also be trained, and getting skilled at, defining a Definition of Done for each item.
 It's all about minimizing communication overhead while maintaining a shared knowledge domain around a project with less effort.

 ## 4. A good Scrum implementation minimizes the bus factor
 The term bus factor was coined in 1997 when somebody on the python mailing list asked what would happen when Guido van Rossum, the creator of python, would die in a bus accident.

 Yes, even when you work with Scrum you have to write documentation.
 But you will write documentation when needed.
 Furthermore knowledge is shared within the team, there are no team hero's or key persons, no single point of failure.
 When a person has info or expertise that makes him a single point of failure this will have a negative impact on sprints.
 This would be mentioned in a retrospective or as an impediment.
-Idealiter each team member can do all the tasks in a sprint.
+Idea-liter each team member can do all the tasks in a sprint.
 A good Scrum team will therefore consists out of T shaped team members.

 ## 5. Productivity is high with high stakeholder satisfaction
 When a team is successful doing scrum for a while it will be very productive.
 After a couple of sprints the efficiency can be easily doubled or tripled.
-As high prio changes are easily applied in the proccess the customer or stakeholders will often see their requested change in the next release; trust me, this will ensure paid bills :)
+As high prio changes are easily applied in the process the customer or stakeholders will often see their requested change in the next release; trust me, this will ensure paid bills :)

+## Conclusion
+Scrum is perfect for efficiently building complex software with a team, while minimizing risk and maximizing stakeholder and user satisfaction.